Market uncertainty makes it hard for some families to resist the reflex to pull investments. Here’s why you should keep your 529 in place.

-Tammi Hall has simple and hard-earned advice for parents who have seen college funds they've built up for their kids shrink as the stock market dropped dramatically in the wake of the global spread of COVID-19.
+Tammi Hall has simple and hard-earned advice for parents who watch college funds they’ve built up for their kids shrink during times of market turbulence.

 Let it be.